unpush/typist/lib/v.typ

 (3)\I
-Your typewriter is equipped with a bell which rings to warn you that you are approaching the end of the line\P
+Your typewriter is equipped with a bell which rings to warn you that you are approaching the end of the line.

+On some machines, the bell rings five spaces before the margin stop is reached; on other machines, it rings when there are six or seven spaces left.\P
 (4)\I
-Your typewriter is equipped with a bell which rings to warn you that you are approaching the end of the line.

-On some machines, the bell rings five spaces before the margin stop is reached; on other machines, it rings when there are six or seven spaces left.

 The ring of the bell permits you to keep your eyes on the copy.
 When you hear the bell, finish the word you are typing and throw the carriage for the